miekg/lboverlay/README.md

 ## See Also

-This plugin uses the DNS to receive health check, another way (and more where the industry is heading to) is using the xDS protocol from Envoy.
+This plugin uses the DNS to receive health checks, another way (and more where the industry is heading to) is using the xDS protocol from Envoy.

+See the *acl* plugin to block health check DNS packets from unwanted sources.

 ## Bugs

 DNSSEC is not supported, as we rewrite ownernames the signatures won't match.
 I.e. if you backend is signed, it will break validating clients.

+The health check DNS packets are not TSIG signed, which could be an easy way of making sure only validated health checkers can send updates.